NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 In the qualification tool’s output, all applications are ranked based on a “score”.

 The score is based on the total time spent in tasks of SQL Dataframe operations.
+The tool also looks for read data formats and types that the plugin doesn't fully support and if it finds any, it will take away from the score.
+The parameter to control this negative impact of the score is  `-r, --read-score-percent` with the default value as 20(percent).

 The idea behind this algorithm is that the longer the total task time doing SQL Dataframe operations the higher the score is and the more likely the plugin will be able to help accelerate that application.

-However, the tool also looks for read data formats and types that the plugin doesn't fully support and if it finds any, it will take away from the score.
-The parameter to control this negative impact of the score is  `-r, --read-score-percent` with the default value as 20(percent).

 Note: The score does not guarantee there will be GPU acceleration and we are continuously improving the score algorithm to qualify the best queries for GPU acceleration.